 Clustering algorithms group similar items in a dataset based on their characteristics or features.

-For example, clustering can use to group voters who share similar beliefs or voting patterns into distinct clusters that can then be analyzed separately.
+For example, clustering can group voters with similar beliefs or voting patterns into distinct clusters that can be analyzed separately.

 Popular clustering algorithms include K-means Clustering and Hierarchical Clustering.